Risk Factors Dashboard

 The conflicts in Ukraine and in the Middle East and related price volatility and geopolitical instability could negatively impact our business.

-military action, economic sanctions and resulting market disruptions could be significant and could potentially have a substantial negative impact on the global economy and/or our business for an unknown period of time.
+Since February 2022, Russia has continued significant military action against Ukraine.
+Since October 2023, with the launch of the Israel-Hamas war, there has been increased hostilities in the Middle East.
+These geopolitical conflicts have caused, and could intensify, volatility in the price and supply of propane, fuel oil and other refined fuels and natural gas.
+The extent and duration of the military action, economic sanctions and resulting market disruptions have been and could continue to be significant and could potentially have a substantial negative impact on the global economy and/or our business for an unknown period of time.
+The extent and duration of the 20 Table of Contents military action, economic sanctions and resulting market disruptions could be significant and could potentially have a substantial negative impact on the global economy and/or our business for an unknown period of time.
 To the extent that the Russian military action in Ukraine or the Israel-Hamas war continues and related price volatility and geopolitical instability continue, and to the extent that military action intensifies in those regions or in other parts of the world, which may further increase volatility in the price and supply of propane, fuel oil and other refined fuels and natural gas, our business and results of operations could be adversely impacted.
-To the extent that the Russian military action in Ukraine persists and related price volatility and geopolitical instability continues, and to the extent that any potential military action intensifies in the region or in other parts of the world which may further increase volatility in the price and supply of natural gas, oil, propane and other refined fuels, our business and results of operations could be adversely impacted.

 Our financial condition and results of operations may be adversely affected by governmental regulation and associated environmental and health and safety costs.